 Because it deposits material only where it is needed, the 3D printer is ideally suited to making intricate, lightweight shapes for complex, high-value applications.
-As a result, the impact of Additive Manufacturing is expected to be most notable in the automotive industry, as well as in aerospace and medicine, although it can be used across most metal manufacturing segments.
+As a result, the impact of additive manufacturing is expected to be most notable in the automotive industry, as well as in aerospace and medicine, although it can be used across most metal manufacturing segments.

-“Moisture and oxygen are the two most crucial parameters when it comes to creating optimal conditions for 3D printing.
-Maintaining an inert atmosphere becomes more critical depending on how reactive the material is,” says Bo William
+Moisture and oxygen are the two most crucial parameters when it comes to creating optimal conditions for 3D printing.
+Maintaining an inert atmosphere becomes more critical depending on how reactive the material is.

-Opportunities with Additive Manufacturing
+Opportunities with additive manufacturing

 For example, the 3D printer can make complex geometries from less material, so material usage and waste is reduced.
 As for the final result, end users will reap the rewards of operating a part that is stronger, lighter, more energy efficient and, last but not least, more beautiful.

-Additive Manufacturing is often referred to as 3D-printing, where one “prints” details layer by layer using a laser and metal powder.
+Additive manufacturing is often referred to as 3D-printing, where one “prints” details layer by layer using a laser and metal powder.
 Alternative power sources and additives may be used though.

-Bo Williamsson, Manager Laser and Additive Manufacturing with Linde Region North, says the advantages of Additive Manufacturing far outweigh the drawbacks.
+Bo Williamsson, Manager Laser and Additive Manufacturing with Linde Region North, says the advantages of additive manufacturing far outweigh the drawbacks.

 A high-power laser beam is scanned over a bed of powder, sintering the powder into the required shape, in the path of the laser beam.
 After each layer, the bed is lowered by a short distance and a new layer of powder applied.
 This technique is suitable for smaller components where precision is a key requirement.

 “While the industry still has a lot to learn about this technique, one thing that’s certain is that it has made it possible to print geometries that could never have been produced before.
-Additive Manufacturing gives designers complete freedom to create very precise characteristics in terms of structure, strength, weight, aesthetics and aerodynamic properties,” he explains, adding that time-consuming processes that used to involve multiple production stages can be printed in one single sequence.
+Additive manufacturing gives designers complete freedom to create very precise characteristics in terms of structure, strength, weight, aesthetics and aerodynamic properties,” he explains, adding that time-consuming processes that used to involve multiple production stages can be printed in one single sequence.

-Across the globe, innumerable advances will be made possible as a result of Additive Manufacturing.
+Across the globe, innumerable advances will be made possible as a result of additive manufacturing.
 For example, Williamsson explains that aircraft engines could be made significantly lighter by changing the design and using a 3D printer in manufacturing its components.